OSHA Fines OSHA can fine employers, and those fines can add up quickly. If employees…

 Read on for some welding safety tips to keep you safe while you work on your latest welding project.

 Safety starts with wearing the right gear and protecting your most valuable assets – your eyes, ears, nose, hands, feet, skin, lungs, and limbs, of course.
 Here is a list of essential items to kit yourself out in:

 - A welders helmet – newer versions now have lenses that adjust to light the same way that prescription sunglasses do so you can see what you are doing when you’re not welding without adjusting your helmet.

 - Leather boots – make sure to get ones with steel-reinforced toes and a rubber sole.

 - A heavy overcoat or shirt and apron – leather or fire-retardant canvas or fabric are the ideal materials for these to be made from.

 - Thick leather gloves, long denim or leather pants, and leather spats – the idea is to cover all of your exposed skin with a flame-resistant material to avoid any nasty burns to your skin from direct spatter or through your clothing catching on fire.

-- A welding skull cap – this will protect your face, neck, and head where your welding helmet does not cover you.
+- A welding skull cap – will protect your face, neck, and head where your welding helmet does not cover you.
 It should be flame resistant and cover the top of your head, the side of your face and your ears, your forehead, and the back and front of your neck.

 - An N95 or N99 mask for simple welding or an N100 mask for arc welding – using one of these while also practicing safe ventilation methods will drastically decrease your exposure to dangerous fumes.